 Planning for Retirement

-Booking has now closed for the 2018/19 programme of workshops to help ministers and their partners plan for retirement.
-Details of further workshops will become available later in the year.
+Booking has now opened for the 2019/20 programme of workshops to help ministers and their partners plan for retirement.
+To access the Eventbrite system, please click on the appropriate link:

 If you have an enquiry about the workshops, please contact email@example.com.

 Planning for later life and retirement is an important part of a minister’s journey and relationship with the Methodist Church.
 As life expectancy increases the options are more varied and retirement can become a time for reflection and renewal as well as a time for relaxation and leisure.
 Pension choices are more complex and money matters are an important part of life planning.

 Ministers who are in their final appointment (or last five years of ministry) are invited to attend a residential workshop which provides support for this important transition into retirement.